 Again, this is up to you and something you can consider if you have time.
 I did this because I’m a neat freak, and I think it helped me organize my answer on the PTs too (e.g., to analyze each element of a case law).
 Just don’t get too artistic here because graders would appreciate relatively uniform work product.

-Update: Actually, the owner at BarEssays.com sent me this interesting essay, and I just had to share it with you.
+[CA only] Update: Actually, the owner at BarEssays.com sent me this interesting essay, and I just had to share it with you.
 Check out what an 85 essay looks like.
-How uncanny is it that it has everything we just went over?
+[This is a superb score in CA.] How uncanny is it that it has everything we just went over?
 One thing I would change, though, is to separate some of the R and A parts.

-You can find three additional writing tactics in Passer’s Playbook (June 11 update added a second [Presentation] section).
+You can find more additional writing tactics in Passer’s Playbook 2.0.

 Remember, you want to make your paper easy to evaluate.
 The better they can understand you, the more they’ll think you’re intelligent and likable (and deserving of points).